koepke-io/devops-interview-alexkoepke/readme.md

 ## Thanks For Working on This!

 We aim for this to be a reasonable test of your developement skills, and not be unduly taxing to complete.
-Please let us know if you have any questions!
+It should be vaguely similar prior work you have done in your career, assuming you have spent time doing some light scripting in python or some similar language.
+Please let us know if you have any questions, and good luck with the assignement!